-The method by which you specify the functions and options you wish to generate into your system is straightforward (and familiar if you are already a System/3 Model 10 user).
+The method by which you specify the functions and options you wish to generate into your system is straightforward (and familiar if you are already a System/3 Model 10, Model 12, or Model 15 user).
 Statements are used (with keywords and associated values) that are similar to those used in generating your disk system.
 The functions and options you choose are completely your decision.
 However, they should be chosen on the basis of careful evaluation of the way you want your information system to operate.
 IBM systems engineering assistance may be helpful to you in this evaluation.